CCYChongyanChen/LSTM_regression/README.md

 # LSTM_Linear_regression
 a implement of LSTM using Keras for time series prediction regression problem
 ### Data
 the data were from UCI data set.
-We are using ECG to predict ABP
+We are using ECG to predict ABP</br>
+To merge all .csv file into one file, strongly recommend the use of .bat or powershell or .cmd</br>
+.bat is the fastest, about n sesconds.
+Powershell will cost about half hour.</br>

 ### Code